tateneko/rock-paper-scissors/README.md

 # rock-paper-scissors
-Rock, paper, scissors! assignment by The Odin Project
+Rock, paper, scissors! assignment by The Odin Project.